arahi7860/es6-classes/README.md

 // I AM A PROGRAMMER!
 ```

+## Be careful with `extends`
+In practice, you should be cautious about using `extends` and class inheritance in general.
+Collective industry experience across multiple languages, problem domains, and platforms strongly suggests that deep class hierarchies yield rigid, fragile code that is quite difficult to understand and work with.
+Conventional wisdom favors [object composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

+So when should `extends` be used?
+Class inheritance turns out to be quite an effective semantic structure for interfacing with libraries and frameworks provided to you as a developer when building larger projects.
+We need `extends` in order to leverage functionality built into several frameworks, e.g., `React`, seamlessly.

+As a rule of thumb, never fear `extends` when subclassing from a class or object explicitly provided by a framework, but think twice before extending classes you yourself have written.

 ## Getters and Setters

 With ES6, we can also easily define `getter`s and `setter`s.